Session 1 – January 24-25, 2018

-The Fire Service Leadership Enhancement Program (FSLEP) is a unique professional development program designed to enhance the leadership skills of fire and rescue service executives throughout the Midwest.
-The goal of FSLEP is specifically to prepare leaders for the opportunities and challenges of the 21st century.
+The Fire Service Leadership Enhancement Program (FSLEP) is a unique professional development program designed to enhance the leadership skills of fire and rescue service executives.
+The goal of FSLEP is specifically to prepare leaders for the opportunities and challenges they face today and in the future.
 The Fire and Rescue Training Institute and the Harry S. Truman School of Public Affairs at the University of Missouri-Columbia in cooperation with the Missouri Association of Fire Chiefs and Missouri Association of Fire Protection Districts jointly sponsor the Fire Service Leadership Enhancement Program.

 The course of study provides participants with the skills and knowledge they will need to lead their organizations into the future.
 The Fire Service Leadership Enhancement Program consists of three two-day sessions offered at intervals throughout the year.
 The three sessions focus on building critical leadership skills: understanding and working with people, communicating effectively, managing conflict, developing effective leadership teams, leading change, thinking and acting strategically, budgeting and financial management, and understanding and managing public organizations.